milofultz/tod_sh/README.md

 # Tod

-A simple pomodoro task manager in shell scripts (plus a little C).
+A simple pomodoro task manager in shell scripts.

 A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a 25 minute chunk of uninterrupted time.
 If this is uninterrupted, it will add a pomodoro to the task.
 If interrupted, it will *not* add a pomodoro to the task.